25prabhu10/notes/docs/Languages/JavaScript/Tools/Gulp.js/Gulp.js.md

           .pipe(gulp.dest(DESTINATION));
       ```

    2. [gulp-cache](https://github.com/jgable/gulp-cache) - A cache proxy task for Gulp.
 Optimizing images however, is an extremely slow process that you'd not want to repeat unless necessary.
-To do so, we can use this plugin.
+To do so, we can use this plugin

       ```javascript
       const imagemin = require("gulp-imagemin");